gottedev/login-task/README.md

 ## App Demo

--> Click here for the demo: https://gottedev.github.io/login-task/
+-> Click the link for the demo: https://gottedev.github.io/login-task/

 ## App Architecture